tyler-ham/http-extensions/draft-ietf-httpbis-priority.md

 {::boilerplate bcp14-tagged}

-The terms Dictionary, sf-boolean, sf-dictionary, and sf-integer are imported from
+The terms Boolean, Dictionary, and Integer, along with the sf-dictionary rule, are imported from {{!STRUCTURED-FIELDS=RFC8941}}.
-{{!STRUCTURED-FIELDS=RFC8941}}.

 Example HTTP requests and responses use the HTTP/2-style formatting from
 {{HTTP2}}.